abhiramasonny/jaithon/src/vm/jit/README.md

 replaces the value with `frame->slots[0]`, the receiver, which is what makes `Point(1, 2)` an expression.
-The kind of the body -- "returns null" -- was read off the opcode; what the instruction actually produces depends on the function it is in. *The fix is to refuse initializers in `compileReturnNull`.*
+The kind of the body -- "returns null" -- was read off the opcode; what the instruction actually produces depends on the function it is in. *Fixed: `compileReturnNull` refuses an initializer.*

 **2. A SIGSEGV under `JAITHON_JIT_DEOPT_STRESS`.** A local past the arity starts as a bare zero in its **register** home, and a register carries no tag.
 The